dylanfisher/ci18/_agendas/week-3.md

 ### Homework
 - Click, Click: Finalize your design
 - Click, Click: Begin programming your site.
 Have questions ready for your lab instructor on Wednsday.
 Have about 25-50% of the site online by Friday's class.
-- Read pages [Conversation 1: art.yal.edu (pages 3 through 17) in this PDF](https://www.dropbox.com/s/p1ikztkma7mi0xf/yale-reader.pdf?dl=0) and create a [discussion question](https://docs.google.com/document/d/1GABHCwiv4MAld3vV4hCz7EbbhgaVUE99ipjCEjw6fTo/edit?usp=sharing)
+- Read pages [Conversation 1: art.yale.edu (pages 3 through 17) in this PDF](https://www.dropbox.com/s/p1ikztkma7mi0xf/yale-reader.pdf?dl=0) and create a [discussion question](https://docs.google.com/document/d/1GABHCwiv4MAld3vV4hCz7EbbhgaVUE99ipjCEjw6fTo/edit?usp=sharing)

 ---